SciTools/iris/docs/iris/src/developers_guide/pulls.rst

   * The documentation tests may be run with ``make doctest``, from within the ``./docs/iris`` subdirectory.

-* Have you provided a 'whats new' contribution?
+* Have you provided a "what's new" contribution?

  * this should be done for all changes that affect API or behaviour.
    See :ref:`whats_new_contributions`